barryorourke/orodor.org.uk-old/content/drafts/the_greatest_evil.md

 * Avoid poisonous things.
 * Use your mind.

-It can't be that hard, **it's just a case of not eating shit, getting off my arse once in a while, relaxing and sleeping well**.
+It can't be that hard, **it's just a case of not eating shit, getting off my arse once in a while, relaxing and sleeping well!**